holoviz/holoviz/doc/installation.rst

 -------------------------------------------------

-The following steps will fetch and extract the latest version of the tutorial project. *If you are attending a live tutorial or workshop, make sure to run these steps again the day before the tutorial to ensure you have the same version of the project that the presenter will use.*
+The following steps will fetch and extract the latest version of the tutorial project.
+The tutorial will be installed in a new conda environment in this subdirectory, and will not affect your current environment.
+*If you are attending a live tutorial or workshop, make sure to run these steps again the day before the tutorial to ensure you have the same version of the project that the presenter will use.*